SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 - Use "ansible-vault encrypt group_vars/<some_name>.yaml" if already has existing vault.
 - If you want to edit then "ansible-vault edit web.yaml"
 - If you want to know wether it is encrypted or not ? then "cat group_vars/<some_name>.yaml"
-- If you want to see then "ansible-vault view group_vars/<some-name>.yaml"
+- If you want to see then "ansible-vault view group_vars/<some_name>.yaml"
 - You can use ansible-vault anywhere in the roboshop project for any components you want.
-- Earlier we used Ansible-vault and we migrated to AWS SSM Parameter store since our entire infra is in AWS.
+- Earlier we used Ansible-vault and recently we migrated to AWS SSM Parameter store, since our entire infra is in AWS.
+We integrated ansible-vault with SSM Parameter to fetch the values from the AWS.
+Which is a seamless integration instead of using ansible-vault and ansible-vault commands.
-- Boto and botocore are aws python modules, we need to install latest, "sudo yum list | grep pip", then install sudo yum install python3.11-pip.noarch -y
-- Then "pip3.11 install boto3 botocore"
-- We can't create ansible-vault in windows (VS), so thats why we used linux server to create the vault folder and group_vars folders and inside the group_vars folder we create vault using command.